maherharb/MATE-T580/Lectures/Lesson_02_Data_Cleaning.md

 Tidy data
 ---------

 Tidy data is a standard way of mapping the meaning of a dataset to its structure.
-In tidy data
+In **tidy data**:

 -   Each variable forms a column